vihang16/ebiprojectRepo/README.md

  1. User
  2. Admin

+ and below are the entity objects gets created on start of the project.

+ 1. firstName - dumm1, lastName- dumm2, age - 32
+ 2. firstName - Vihang, lastName- Shah, age -29

+ I have marked above 3 parameters as mandatory field for creating object.

  below are the restriction/grant these 2 users will have
  1. anyone can add Person to dbs.
  2. Update, Delete and retrieve all only admin can do.